Horseback Riding on Bonaire is a beautiful and unique experience.

 What you’ll see.

-The countryside surrounding many of the riding trails resembles a desert landscape with candle and prickly pear cactus.
-Trees and bushes include Brasilwood, Divi Divi, Mesquite, Acacia, and Calabash.
+The countryside surrounding many of the riding trails resembles a desert landscape with candle-cactus and prickly pear cactus.
+Trees and bushes include Brazilwood, Divi Divi, Mesquite, Acacia, and Calabash.
 Plants often seen include the Century Plant, Aloe, and Rock Sage.

 You will also see mangroves if you go by Lac Bay, which is partially surrounded by them.
 Mangroves are the only trees which can live from brackish water.
 They separate and use the fresh water, and evaporate the salt through their leaves.
 Mangroves are also important because they build land mass and provide a safe environment for juvenile fish who are too young to survive on the open reef.

 Bonaire’s flamingo population is migratory and generally quite large.
 There is a protected breeding site on the south side by the salt flats where they can breed quietly, as they are very sensitive birds.
 The algae, snails, and insects they eat contain carotenoid pigments, which give them their bright orange and pink color.
 The flamingo lays one egg at a time and the chicks are gray and white.
 You may also see them flying in formation on rare occasion.

 The countryside is dotted with kunukus, which are local farms.
 They often have goats, and grow aloe and sorghum, which is a grain and looks similar to a corn stalk.

 And, all of these things are best seen when exploring the countryside on horseback.